Gearbox Leveled Up!

 Randy Pitchford mentioned like 4 years ago that GBX wants to self-publish the next Brothers in Arms game.
 The merger with the Embracer Group provides Gearbox with the funds to develop a triple-A title themselves.
 Therefore, they are no longer reliant on the money of publishers like 2K Games to develop blockbuster games.

 Gearbox owns a lot of great IPs.
 Borderlands, Battleborn, Brothers in Arms, Duke Nukem, and Homeworld.
 It would be great to see them make new games in those franchises.
 Gearbox has been working on Brothers in Arms stuff.
 The news that there will be a BiA tv series only confirms that they want to grow that IP.
 But not just Brothers in Arms, Gearbox wants to give Battleborn a future and they didn’t buy Duke Nukem so they could bring Duke Nukem Forever to the market.
-Gearbox was buying strong IPs so that they have a portfolio to work with.
+Gearbox Software was buying strong IPs so that they have a portfolio to work with.

 The Future of Borderlands

 When I check my social feed, I see folks “confirming” more Borderlands content.
 However, I don’t directly see this.
-Yes, Gearbox could inject more funds from their own into the franchise.
+Yes, Gearbox could inject more funds from its own into the franchise.
 However, while Gearbox owns the IP, 2K Games is still the exclusive publisher.

 In an investor call following the announcement, Gearbox President Randy Pitchford clarified that they would still be working with its long-term publishing partner 2K on “known and planned” Borderlands content.
 However, rather than needing a bag of money, they would go to 2K for their expertise.
 Because looking at the marketing campaigns that GBX Publishing has done and 2K Games, the latter shows to have more expertise.